google/dart-scissors/README.md

   - scissors
   ```

-- You can optionally point sCiSSors to your local [`sassc`](https://github.com/sass/sassc) install (hint: install
-  with `brew install sassc`) and provide it with extra args:
+- You can optionally point sCiSSors to your local [`sassc`](https://github.com/sass/sassc) install if it's not in the path (hint: install with `brew install sassc` on MacOS X) and provide it with extra args:

   ```
   transformers: